-This type normally is like a sliding latchplate, but can be switched to lock onto the belt webbing by sliding a button or turning a dial to the "child" setting.
+This type can be like a sliding latchplate, or it can be switched to a type that locks for car seat installation.
+Look for a button or dial on the latchplate that can be set to the "child" setting before installing the car seat.